ontikus/ontikus.github.io/_posts/2020-10-15-oven-fried-chicken-wings.md

 That's why I jumped to the opportunity to make chicken wings at home.
 I was promised that it would taste great and I would not have to deep fry anything.

-Kenji's video basically tells everything that you need to know.
+Kenji's video below explains everything you need to know.
 I only have a just a little note.
 The recipe calls for 1 teaspoon of salt and 1 teaspoon of baking soda per pound of chicken.
 It comes about to **7 grams of salt and 7 grams of baking soda per kilogram of chicken**.
 I would put a little bit more baking soda (~10-12 gr. per kg.).

 [The Best Oven-Fried Buffalo Wings by Kenji Lopez-Alt](https://www.youtube.com/watch?v=Gg7mNNKYvGA)